Entrepreneurs

 WILLIAM A. CLARK (1847-1911)

-Mining magnate and politician from Montana.
-Louis.
-He was a major contributor to the New York Philharmonic and established the Columbia Journalism School.
-One of the 50 richest Americans of all time, Senator Clark made a fortune in mining, railroads, banking, newspapers, and other businesses.
+Mining magnate and politician.
+One of the 50 richest Americans of all time, Clark made a fortune in mining, railroads, banking, newspapers, and other enterprises, and served as U.S. Senator from Montana from 1899-1900 and 1901-1907.

 JAY GOULD (1836-1892)